FrugalX/ai_agents_ebook_draft/Chapter 7 Practical Tutorials.md

 ### API Keys
 Obtain API keys from OpenAI (for the Agents SDK & Responses API), Anthropic (Claude API), and Google (Gemini API) for open-source LLMs.

-## 7.3  Building An AI Chatbot for Customer Support
+## 7.3 Empowering Customer Experiences with AI Support Agents

 ### **Learning Outcome**
 By the end of this tutorial, you will have a fully functional AI chatbot capable of handling customer queries efficiently.
 The chatbot will be implemented using **OpenAI’s Agents SDK**, **Gemini API**, and **Claude API**, with both **Python and JavaScript examples**.